olist/work-at-olist/README.md

     * If you provide a [docker](https://www.docker.com/) solution for setup, ensure it works without docker too.
     * Brief description of the work environment used to run this project (Computer/operating system, text editor/IDE, libraries, etc).
 * Provide API documentation (in English);
-* Variables, code, and strings must be all in English.
+* Variables, code and strings must be all in English.

 ## Recommendations